vass-engineering/Lab-kubernetesSpray-v1.20.2/InstallationOnVagrant/DocOnVagrant/Vagrant/Installation.md

 ```
 *Example exit: worker01.k8s.labs.vass.es | CHANGED | rc=0 >> glusterfs 7.2*

-This installation processs create the topology file for glusterfs, if you have modified the inventory for Vagrnat check the next file:
+This installation processs create the topology file for glusterfs, if you have modified the inventory for Vagrant check the next file:
 ```
 cd /root/glusterfs_installation/deploy/
 cat topology.json